rawiriblundell/wiki.bash-hackers.org/README.md

 [ LINES BELOW REMOVED FOR BREVITY ]
 ```

-So basically, we remove everything from the first line to the line that contains `name="sectok"`, and then we remove everything after `</textarea>`, and what's left should be the markdown that we want.
+So basically, we remove everything from the first line to the line that contains `name="sectok"`, and then we remove everything after `</textarea>`, and what's left should be the Dokuwiki Markup that we want.

 ## LICENSE